-This blog comes with essays and background information about my work, my studio, my experiences – be they recent or from the past – art projects, events and fairs.
+In 2017 my studio opened up in the new place and with its new name: The Fork and Broom Press.
+It goes without saying that there was a new webspace, too.
+This is where you find news and information about my work, my studio, my experiences – be they recent or from the past – art projects, events and fairs.
 It deals with various themes in some detail: my art work, what inspired me to do it, how an idea grew and took form.
-It puts my work and my pieces of art work in their context.
-And, of course, occasionally it tells about the circumstances, such as the current relocation process that got somewhat stuck in the middle.
+It puts my work and my pieces of art work in their context:

 My first ever website went online in 2001 and got a thorough brush-up or re-design in 2006.
-It is huge.
-There are more than 100 pages in it.
-It covers almost all that is to do with my studio as such and my work as a printmaker artist and book artist.
-A not too small part of the whole website is on how I work and what tools I use.
-This section of the website is on letterpress printing, relief printing, woodcut and bookbinding.
+With the new webspace working this old one has become a kind of archive.
+There is a lot of information on letterpress printing, relief printing, woodcut and bookbinding.
 There is a large section on metal type, both the founts I have on stock and some special features that might not be so obvious in digital typography but become very much so when working with material type, be it of metal or of wood.
-There are many links to fairs and museums and colleagues and some suppliers.
-It goes without saying that my artist’s books and prints are being shown on this website as well:
+There are many links to fairs and museums and colleagues and some suppliers:

 In 2010 a special website went online which can be described in short as the catalogue of useful things I make.
 These would be greeting cards and journals, visitor’s books, Christmas cards, concertina books to write/draw/paint in.
 One large section is on books for recipes another on travel dairies.
 All these books are completely handmade by me.
 I fold the sections, I sew the blocks, I make the covers.
 A special feature of my books are covers made using fabric, e. g.
 African hand batik or linen that traditionally would have been (and still is being) used for making kitchen towels.
 Also, I have a small and fine range of up-cycled books using old books from the 1950s and 1960s: